vqns/lite-xl-snippets/docs.md

 ### Choices

 Choices allow specific given autocompletion suggestions when tabbing into a certain id.
-Choices may be added with a `choices` fields; its values are table of the suggestions to autocomplete items.
+Choices may be added with a `choices` field; its values are tables of the suggestions to autocomplete items.

 E.g simply adding plain text suggestions: